 In order to use Docker Registry integrations, you first need to set up your project as a Docker project on Semaphore.
 Read Setting up continuous integration for a Docker project on Semaphore for more information.

-Configuring the Heroku Container Registry project add-on will enable you to push Docker images without having to log into Heroku during builds and deployments.
+Configuring the Heroku Container Registry project integration will enable you to push Docker images without having to log into Heroku during builds and deployments.
+To achieve this, do the following:

 Next, you will be prompted with an input field requiring your Heroku API key.